Bible Reading– Exodus 8:1-15

 Frog- a tailless amphibian with a short squat body, moist smooth skin, and very long hind legs for leaping.

-As we move into the month of May lets set goals.
-Talk to God about what needs to be released in our lives in order to soften our hearts and make us more purposeful each day.
-Lets fervently pray that we are always removing the material mental nuisances or even the people we need to let go of in order to facilitate growth.
+As we move into the closer to God lets set goals.
+Talk to God about what needs to be released to soften our hearts and make us more purposeful each day.
+Let’s fervently pray that we are always removing the material mental nuisances or even the people to facilitate growth.
 Whatever or whoever is holding us back I pray we may all release it according to God’s divine plan.